 We will need a slight modification of our glueing result that relaxes the decay away from the diagonal condition in the presence of a holomorphic $S^1$-action.

-\begin{dfn} We say that $B_k^\epsilon$ is an \emph{$S^1$-local partial Bergman kernel} if it has the almost reproducing property as in Definition \ref{dfn:approxbergman} and the following decay away from the diagonal in standard coordinates:
+\begin{dfn} We say that $B_k^\epsilon$ is an \emph{$S^1$-local partial Bergman kernel} if it has the holomorphic and almost reproducing property as in Definition \ref{dfn:approxbergman} and the following decay away from the diagonal in standard coordinates:

 where, we recall, $x=\mu(z,w)$ and $x'=\mu(z',w')$ is the value of the moment map at these points. \end{dfn}